News · Cataract pathways · Updated May 2026

 Frequently asked questions

-How do I find good private cataract surgery near me?
+How do I find good private cataract surgery near me in the UK in 2026?

-Ask your community optometrist for their preferred private cataract referral, check the consultant's GMC register entry, FRCOphth status and NOD-audited primary cataract outcomes, confirm a CQC-registered hospital, and ask for a written all-inclusive quotation.
-Optician self-referral is accepted; you do not need a GP letter.
+Ask your community optometrist for their preferred private cataract referral, check the consultant's GMC register entry, FRCOphth status and Royal College of Ophthalmologists National Ophthalmology Database (NOD) audited primary cataract outcomes, confirm a CQC-registered hospital with a recent Good or Outstanding rating, ask about the IOL menu and biometry equipment (IOL Master 700, Argos or Lenstar plus Pentacam for premium IOLs), and request a written all-inclusive quotation.
+Optician self-referral is accepted; you do not need a GP letter for self-pay.

 How much does private cataract surgery cost in the UK in 2026?

-How quickly can I have private cataract surgery?
+How quickly can I have private cataract surgery near me?

-Same-week consultant consultation is standard at major UK private cataract providers, with surgery typically within 1–2 weeks of consent.
-Genuine emergencies (e.g. dense cataract with co-existing macular disease blocking treatment) can sometimes be operated within days.
+Same-week consultant ophthalmologist consultation is standard at major UK private cataract providers, with surgery typically within 1-2 weeks of informed consent and biometry.
+Genuine emergencies (for example, dense cataract with co-existing macular disease blocking necessary anti-VEGF or vitrectomy treatment) can sometimes be operated within days.

-No. The operation, the IOL platform and the safety standards are the same.
-NHS and CQC-registered private cataract surgical outcomes are comparable in the Royal College of Ophthalmologists National Ophthalmology Database audit.
-Private cataract surgery adds timing, IOL choice and consultant continuity, not surgical superiority.
+No. The operation, the IOL platform, the equipment and the safety standards are the same.
+NHS routine cataract surgical outcomes (best-corrected distance acuity 6/12 or better at 6-8 weeks) are over 95%, equivalent to CQC-registered private practice in the Royal College of Ophthalmologists National Ophthalmology Database (NOD) audit.
+Private cataract surgery adds timing, premium IOL choice (toric, EDOF, trifocal) and consultant continuity, not surgical superiority.

 Can my optician refer me directly for private cataract surgery?

 Yes.
 UK community optometrists routinely refer directly into the private cataract pathway with a copy to the GP.
 No GP gatekeeping is required for self-pay.
-Read more: Optician self-referral.
+The optometrist's refraction, intra-ocular pressure, slit-lamp findings, OCT macula and visual acuity form the front end of the consultant's biometry-based assessment.

-Which IOL is best — monofocal, EDOF or trifocal?
+Which intra-ocular lens is best — monofocal, toric, EDOF or trifocal?

 There is no universal best IOL.
 Monofocal gives the best contrast and lowest halos but needs reading glasses.
-EDOF gives distance + functional intermediate with low halos.
-Trifocal gives the widest spectacle independence with some halos.
+Toric monofocal corrects significant astigmatism.
+EDOF (Tecnis Symfony, Vivity, Eyhance) gives distance plus functional intermediate vision with low halos.
+Trifocal (PanOptix, FineVision, Synergy) gives the widest spectacle independence with some halos that usually settle by 6-12 weeks.
 The right choice depends on your refractive history, lifestyle, ocular surface, macula health and tolerance of optical halos.
-See trifocal vs EDOF.

 Does private medical insurance cover cataract surgery?

-Bupa, AXA, Aviva, Vitality and WPA all cover medically necessary cataract surgery with pre-authorisation.
-Premium IOL upgrades (toric, EDOF, trifocal) are usually self-pay top-ups because the "refractive" component is excluded from most policies.
+Bupa, AXA Health, Aviva, Vitality and WPA all cover medically necessary cataract surgery on standard private medical insurance plans with pre-authorisation.
+Premium IOL upgrades (toric, EDOF, trifocal) are usually self-pay top-ups because the refractive component is excluded from most policies.
+Confirm in-network providers and any benefit caps with your insurer before booking.

 When can I drive after private cataract surgery?

-Most patients can drive from day 2–7 once they can read a number plate at 20 metres unaided and meet the legal binocular Snellen 6/12 standard.
-Read more: driving rules after cataract surgery.
+Most patients can drive again from day 2-7 after first-eye surgery, once they can read a number plate at 20 metres unaided and meet the legal binocular Snellen 6/12 standard.
+You must not drive on the day of surgery and you should not resume driving until you are confident you meet the DVLA standard.
+Refer to the dedicated driving rules guide for full DVLA criteria.

-Can I have both eyes done on the same day privately?
+Can I have both eyes operated on the same day privately?

-Selected UK private centres offer immediate sequential bilateral cataract surgery (ISBCS) on low-risk patients.
-Most consultants prefer to stagger by 1–4 weeks so that the first-eye refractive outcome can be used to refine the second-eye target.
+Selected UK private centres offer immediate sequential bilateral cataract surgery (ISBCS) for low-risk patients.
+Most consultant ophthalmologists in the UK in 2026 prefer to stagger the second eye by 1-4 weeks so that the first-eye refractive outcome can be used to refine the second-eye target and lens calculation.
+The choice should be made jointly with your consultant.

 Editorial methodology & sources

 This UK 2026 private cataract surgery guide synthesises the Royal College of Ophthalmologists Cataract Commissioning Guidance and the National Ophthalmology Database (NOD) audit, NICE NG77 (Cataracts in adults: management), the Get It Right First Time (GIRFT) Ophthalmology national report, and a CQC-registered London and regional sample of 2024–2026 self-pay tariffs from major UK private cataract providers.
-IOL platform information drawn from FDA / EMA labelling and randomised UK and European studies of monofocal, toric, EDOF and trifocal IOLs (Concerto, PULSAR, MICS, Symfony, Vivity, PanOptix, FineVision, Synergy, Eyhance).
 Reviewed by a UK GMC-registered consultant ophthalmic surgeon and Royal College Fellow.
-Last reviewed: May 2026.

-Disclaimer.
-This page is general information for UK patients in 2026 and is not a substitute for personalised medical advice, an individual ophthalmic assessment or consultation with your own surgeon.
-Pricing and availability change month to month.
-Always confirm a written all-inclusive quotation, the consultant's credentials, and the operating hospital's CQC report before booking.
-Eye Surgery Clinic clinicians are GMC-registered consultant ophthalmic surgeons and Royal College of Ophthalmologists Fellows.
+Editorial information · not a substitute for personalised medical advice.
+Pricing and availability change month to month; always confirm a written all-inclusive quotation, the consultant’s credentials and the operating hospital’s CQC report before booking.

 Book private cataract surgery near you this week.